User-friendly introduction to PAC-Bayes bounds: PAC-Bayes Oracle Inequalities and Fast Rates

-\section{PAC-Bayes oracle inequalities and fast rates}
+Recently, \citet{per2020} trained neural networks by minimizing PAC-Bayes bounds, on the MNIST and CIFAR-10 datasets.
+They obtain state of the art test errors ($0.02$ on MNIST), and improve the generalization bounds of \citet{dzi2017}: $0.0279$ on MNIST, a very tight bound!.
+In order to do so, they build on many ideas of \citet{dzi2017} but also provide a systematic comparison of many of the PAC-Bayes bounds listed so far.
+In all their experiments, the bound of \citet{thi2017} is the tightest one (Theorem~\ref{thm:thieman:bound} above), taking advantage of situations where the empirical risk is very small.
+Since then, even tighter results were reported by~\citet{clerico2022conditionally} with a training based on the Gaussian process approximation of neural networks.

+All these results are obtained by sample splitting, an approach proposed by \citet{pmlr-v130-karolina-dziugaite21a}: a large part of the dataset is used to learn a prior, centered around the weights of a neural network trained in a non-Bayesian way.
+The minimization of the PAC-Bayes bound is done on the second part of the dataset.
+A recurring criticism against this approach is that the prior is so good, that the PAC-Bayes step becomes barely necessary: the posterior learnt is extremely close to the prior.
+In other words, we could almost learn the weights using the first part of the dataset, and use Hoeffding or Bernstein's inequality (without a union bound) on the second part of the dataset and still obtain a reasonnably tight certificate.

+I still believe these results are very motivating for PAC-Bayes as they show that very tight bounds are possible.
+The numerical comparison of the various bounds in the context of deep-learning is also of interest.
+Other experimental comparisons of the bounds are available, see for example \citet{foong2021tight} in the small-data regime.

+\chapter{PAC-Bayes Oracle Inequalities and Fast Rates}

-As explained in Subsection~\ref{subsec:twotypes} above, empirical PAC-Bayes bounds are very useful as they provide a numerical certificate for randomized estimators or aggregated predictors.
-But we also mention another type of PAC-Bayes bounds: oracle PAC-Bayes bounds.
+As explained in Section~\ref{subsec:twotypes}, empirical PAC-Bayes bounds are very useful as they provide a numerical certificate for randomized estimators or aggregated predictors.
+But we also mentioned another type of bounds: oracle PAC-Bayes bounds.
 In this section, we provide examples of PAC-Bayes oracle bounds.
 Interestingly, the first PAC-Bayes oracle inequality we state below is actually derived from empirical PAC-Bayes inequality.

-\subsection{From empirical inequalities to oracle inequalities}
+\section{From Empirical Inequalities to Oracle Inequalities}

 As for empirical bounds, we can prove oracle bounds in expectation, and in probability.
 We will first present a simple version of each.
 Later, we will focus on bounds in expectation for the sake of simplicity: these bounds are much shorter to prove.
-But all the results we will prove in expectation have counterparts in probability, that the reader can find in~\cite{cat2003,cat2007} for example.
+But all the results we will prove in expectation have counterparts in probability, see for example the results of \citet{cat2003,cat2007}.

-\subsubsection{Bound in expectation}
+\subsection{Bound in expectation}

 We start by a reminder of (the second claim of) Theorem~\ref{thm:first:bound:exp}: for any $\lambda>0$,